Applying and Awards

 To be eligible for federal financial assistance, a student must:

-• be accepted for admission and enroll as a degree-seeking student in an eligible program;
+• be accepted for admission and enrolled as a degree-seeking student in an eligible program;

 High school students taking dual credit coursework, visiting college students who are not seeking a degree from Missouri Western, and self-enrichment students will not be eligible to receive financial assistance.